CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry: Model formulation and the CoreSPECT framework

 \paragraph{Non-linearity in the outer layers:} While the cores are separable by K-Means, we observe that as we include the outer layers, the performance of K-Means degrades.
 This can be attributed to the fact that the shape of the data becomes more non-linear as we move away from the center.
-We provide a detailed account of these observations in the supplimentary material.
 We observe that as we move away from the center, shortest-path-distance on a nearest-neighbor embedding becomes an increasingly better estimate of cluster membership compared to the Euclidean distance.
+This is shown in Appendix~\ref{sec: stat-1}.
 However, shortest-path-based approaches can be computationally expensive even with approximations~\cite{annalittle,trillos}.

 Instead, we exploit the density structure and build a graph that allows us to \emph{efficiently} cluster the rest of the points building on our third model assumption that cluster membership of points in outer layers are better captured by nearby points in inner layers.